-Also it is worth taking a look at the mapping between the Table 2 data fields and the XSD schema Table2\v1.
-This document is available on the REMIT portal.
-The document explains the mapping between Table 2 fields and Table2\v1 schema.
+Also, it is worth taking a look at the mapping between the Table 2 data fields and the XSD schema REMITTable2\v1.
+This document is available on the ACER website.
+The document explains the mapping between Table 2 fields and REMITTable2\v1 schema.